Everyone

 - spending too much time on social media during work hours

-- not following reasonable and lawful instruction
+- not following reasonable and lawful instructions

-- minor breaches of the
+- minor breaches of the employment agreement, like dressing inappropriately at work

 - repeated lateness.

-Examples of serious misconduct include:
+Examples of potential serious misconduct include:

 - violent behaviour

-- bullying
+- bullying or harassing another employee

 - sexual, racial or other harassment